filippo-ferrari/website/content/post/linux-setup/index.md

 TLP’s default settings are already optimized for battery life and implement Powertop’s recommendations out of the box.
 So you may just install and forget it.
 Nevertheless TLP is highly customizable to fulfill your specific requirements.

-P.S. i stil cant manage to make the TLP service work properly with runit, so if you want to create a highy customized config you might want to stick to [systemd](https://en.wikipedia.org/wiki/Trash)
+P.S. i still can't manage to make the TLP service work properly with runit, so if you want to create a highy customized config you might want to stick to [systemd](https://en.wikipedia.org/wiki/Trash)

 ## Task manager: htop
 Again, if you ever want to be taken into consideration by the cool guys and gals of the ricing sub-scene you have to have this process viewer.
-All jokes aside [htop](https://htop.dev/) is a neat piece of software, very light and super useful, written in the mighty C languange.
+All jokes aside [htop](https://htop.dev/) is a neat piece of software, very light and super useful, written in the mighty C language.

 ## Text editor: neovim
 ok, big boys time, i use vim as my main text editor both to play around in linux and to write code i use [AstroVim](https://astronvim.com/) setup, its a very IDE like setup and you can go much more minimalistic if you need to.
-That being said i am constantly hopping among major neovim configs so this might very well change in the future. i didnt customize the setup very much just:
+That being said i am constantly hopping among major neovim configs so this might very well change in the future. i didn't customize the setup very much just:
 - relative lines set to true
 - catcapuccin as my theme
 - path_display not truncated